backstage/backstage/docs/features/search/collators.md

 search:
   collators:
     catalog:
-      schedule: # same options as in TaskScheduleDefinition
+      schedule: # same options as in SchedulerServiceTaskScheduleDefinition
         # supports cron, ISO duration, "human duration" as used in code
         initialDelay: { seconds: 90 }
         # supports cron, ISO duration, "human duration" as used in code